urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/bc/bccn.md

 Tagged union

 Produces a [mold]() of a tagged union of a list of case pairs.
+Each of its children must be a cell of molds whose head is a cube -- the tag.
+The same tag should not be repeated.

+This is commonly used to create structures that can be easily pattern matched.

 Produces
 --------

 A validator function that uses the value's [head]() as a tag to select a mold validate the tail of the value.

 Accepts
 -------